RishikeshDarandale/website-deploy/README.md

 `--region <AWS region>`

-Provide a AWS region Name
+Provide a AWS region Name.
+Default is `us-east-1`.

 # Issue or need a new feature?